opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/blockstorage_volume_v2.html.markdown

 * `attachment` - If a volume is attached to an instance, this attribute will display the Attachment ID, Instance ID, and the Device as the Instance sees it.
+* `wwn` - Specifies the unique identifier used for mounting the EVS disk.

 ## Import